LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 Longer runtimes and macrobenchmarks are much more trustworthy than microbenchmarks, though microbenchmarks are often a great tool for identifying performance bottlenecks and optimizing macrobenchmarks.

+## Advanced usage

+It is possible to manually specify the number of evaluations, samples, and/or seconds to run benchmarking for.
+Setting these values too low can result in noisy results.
+It is also possible to pass a teardown function or an initialization function that runs only once.
+See the docstring of [`@be`](@ref) for more information on these additional arguments.

 [^1]: note that the samples are aggregated element wise, so the max field reports the maximum
     runtime and the maximum proportion of runtime spent in garbage collection (gc).
 Thus it